|

 - swish the rod vigorously from

-the rod tip just above the water and use water tension to draw this
+just above the water and use water tension to draw this line

 - use a roll cast to straighten the line on